 Schedules Unkept, East River Park, a 21st Century History

 The timeline below outlines plans and building in East River Park.
-Following the timeline are links to plans over the yeras.
+Following the timeline are links to plans over the years.

 2001-2011 a slide show of the painful 10-year closure of the waterfront promenade.
-Rebuilding was promised as a two year project starting in 2005 (before that, starting July, 2001, the waterfront was just flat closed with no plans to fix the builkheads) by Pat Arnow: https://patarnow.zenfolio.com/p249576553
+Rebuilding was promised as a two year project starting in 2005 (before that, starting July, 2001, the waterfront was just flat closed because of damage to waterfront pilings with no plans to fix the bulkheads) by Pat Arnow: https://patarnow.zenfolio.com/p249576553

 2012 Hurricane Sandy strikes New York City.
 Sandy leaves dozens dead.
 The storm’s more than nine feet of storm surge from the East River causes extensive damage in the Lower East Side.